-When bad weather settles on your camping spot or you’ve just had enough walking for one day, you want to set up camp, eat, enjoy a cup of tea and relax with as little fuss as possible.
+When bad weather settles in on your camping spot or you’ve just had enough walking for one day, you want to set up camp, eat, enjoy a cup of tea and relax with as little fuss as possible.
 Being able to boil water and cook relies on being able to build and light a fire, as well as having quality outdoor cookware.
-In an emergency situation fresh water might not be readily available, in these circumstances being able to adapt your setup to purify and distil water could be critical to your survival.
+In an emergency situation fresh water might not be readily available, in these circumstances being able to adapt your setup to purify and distill water could be critical to your survival.

-Every Kelly Kettle is made up off two primary components, the firebase and the kettle, and if you decide to buy one of the numerous Kelly Kettle kits, then you’ll also get various accessories and other bits and pieces.
+Every Kelly Kettle is made up off two primary components: the firebase and the kettle, and if you decide to buy one of the numerous Kelly Kettle kits, then you’ll also get various accessories and other bits and pieces.

 It’s best to use clean water or water that’s been filtered before being added to the kettle.
 Filtering the water can be as easy as using a cloth or coffee filter.
 This makes keeping the inside of the kettle clean much easier.
 The design of the kettle means that cleaning the interior is a very difficult job.

 If you need to add more fuel to the fire you can simply pop a few pieces through the chimney as needed, just bear in mind that the kettle does not require a lot of fuel to boil.
-If you find that you’ve added to much fuel it’s probably wise to allow some of the fuel to burn away before attempting to remove the kettle from the base.
+If you find that you’ve added too much fuel it’s probably wise to allow some of the fuel to burn away before attempting to remove the kettle from the base.

 The clever design which combines a firebase and a chimney works in a similar manner to a rocket stove.
 As the hot exhaust exits the chimney it sucks in extra air and oxygen into the firebase, which in turn allows the firebase to consume more oxygen and burn at super high temperatures, which also produces more and faster moving exhaust which of course sucks in more air and oxygen.
-This action creates very high temperatures and will allow the water to Kelly kettle to boil very quickly and efficiently.
+This action creates very high temperatures and will allow the water to boil very quickly and efficiently.
 Typically the kettle will come to the boil in under 5 minutes.

 If you happen to need more than one kettle’s worth of boiling water, simply refill the kettle and place it back on the firebase.
 Subsequent boils happen much faster due the established fire and already warmed kettle.